Glass Trinity, Chapter 11: Bonds of Fate

 Madara watched them dash away and create a perimeter of chakra chains and moving branches.
 The Kyuubi shook with rage as its molten chakra battled Madara's fire and slowly overtook it.
 He was out of time.

-He stood on shaky legs and reached out a hand toward the Kyuubi.
+He stood on shaky legs and reached out a hand towards the Kyuubi.
 "Vermin," he spat.
 "You're not welcome here!"

 Red chakra steamed in the air, engulfing the Kyuubi once more.
 The haze built and Madara fell, unable to stand anymore.
-With one final, bone-chilling howl, the Kyuubi leaped from the cloud of raw chakra surrounding it and took to the sea at a limp.
+With one final, bone-chilling howl, the Kyuubi leaped from the cloud of raw chakra surrounding it and ran towards sea, cradling the contorted paw Mito had sealed off.
 One leap and it crossed a league of ocean.
 The red miasma trailed behind it along with the last of the black flames, just as stubborn as their maker who watched the monster flee, beaten.

 But not defeated.